Jeethanxx01/RAG/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Active-success)]()

+## About

+An intelligent movie recommendation system that leverages the power of Google's Gemini API and Retrieval-Augmented Generation (RAG) architecture.
+This project combines advanced natural language processing with vector-based semantic search to provide context-aware movie recommendations.
+Built with Flask and Python, it features a modern chat interface that understands user preferences and delivers personalized movie suggestions with detailed information, ratings, and poster images.
+The system's robust architecture ensures high performance, scalability, and maintainability, making it a perfect showcase of modern AI integration in web applications.

 ## 🎯 Project Highlights

 - **Advanced AI Integration**: Leverages Google's Gemini API and RAG (Retrieval-Augmented Generation) architecture for intelligent movie recommendations